costacose/sandbox/README.md

+# Learning how to use Docker

-How to work on ROS on my macbook via Docker Compose.
+## This example shows how to use ROS noetic via Docker Compose (OS agnostic)

 Step1:
 Structure the repo as in the following: